Paul Rice: PRODECOOP

 In 1990, still in Nicaragua, Rice founded PRODECOOP, the country's first Fair Trade, organic coffee export cooperative.
 Within three years, the coop grew from 24 families to over 3,000.
 Through the cooperative, these farmers got direct access to the global market and received higher compensation for their work.
 The additional income enabled them to improve the quality of life in their entire community.
 Throughout this experience, Rice became convinced that the market—rather than foreign aid—was the most sustainable mode of poverty alleviation.

-After serving as CEO of PRODECOOP for four years, Rice transitioned leadership to a native woman who was the first female to lead a coffee company in the male-dominated Nicaraguan coffee industry.
+After veing CEO of PRODECOOP for four years, Rice transitioned leadership to a native woman who was the first female to lead a coffee company in the male-dominated Nicaraguan coffee industry.
 PRODECOOP is now led by General Manager Merling Preza who is an advocate for the cooperative model, fair trade and sustainability for coffee families around the world.

-Subsequently, Rice served as strategy consultant and development advisor to 22 cooperative enterprises throughout Latin America and Asia, helping them become more competitive, democratic, and self-reliant.
+Subsequently, Rice was strategy consultant and development advisor to 22 cooperative enterprises throughout Latin America and Asia, helping them become more competitive, democratic, and self-reliant.
 His years of first-hand experience abroad in the areas of global supply chain transparency, social auditing, sustainable agriculture, and cooperative enterprise development led him to found Fair Trade USA.